yracine/device-type.myautomatic/README.md

 c) Press on MyAutomatic in the middle of the login page

-c) The Automatic login page will appear with the following error message:
+d) The Automatic login page will appear with the following error message:

 Error: invalid request

-d) In the IDE under https://graph.api.smartthings.com/ide/logs, you should see the following trace:
+e) In the IDE under https://graph.api.smartthings.com/ide/logs, you should see the following trace:

  buildRedirectUrl,redirectURL=https://graph.api.smartthings.com/api/token/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/smartapps/installations/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/swapToken

-e) Copy and paste the redirect URL to the Automatic Developer portal under OAuth Redirect URL
+f) Copy and paste the redirect URL to the Automatic Developer portal under OAuth Redirect URL

-f) Save the URL redirect value at the Automatic Developer Portal
+g) Save the URL redirect value at the Automatic Developer Portal

-g) Press back on your device to re-login by pressing again on MyAutomatic in the middle of the page
+h) Press back on your device to re-login by pressing again on MyAutomatic in the middle of the page

-h) The Automatic login page should re-appear without any error message, enter your credentials
+i) The Automatic login page should re-appear without any error message, enter your credentials

-i) After being authenticated and pressing 'done' and 'next', the smartapp will show you the list of device(s) under your Automatic Account
+j) After being authenticated and pressing 'done' and 'next', the smartapp will show you the list of device(s) under your Automatic Account

-j) You may then select the Automatic device(s) to be exposed to SmartThings.
+k) You may then select the Automatic device(s) to be exposed to SmartThings.

 After pressing 'Done' on the last page, the smartapp will instantiate the MyAutomatic device object under